 How do bath bombs work?

 Before we get to the recipe, let’s briefly talk about how bath bombs work and what causes bath bombs to fizz and dissolve in the tub.
-The main ingredients in most bath bombs are baking soda and citric acid.
+Like shower steamers, the main ingredients in most bath bombs are baking soda and citric acid.

 The reaction between citric acid and baking soda is what makes bath bombs fizz.
 When these materials come in contact with water, they create a fizzing reaction and produce carbon dioxide in the form of bubbles.